Panic as Nigerian Governor Warns of Possible Bomb Attack During Eid Al Fitri, Location Emerges

 • Babagana Zulum warned residents of Maiduguri to remain vigilant over a possible bomb attack during the Eid period

-• Zulum disclosed that security agencies were tracking two suspected sulcide bombers believed to be at large after recent attacks
+• Zulum disclosed that security agencies were tracking two suspected suic*de bombers believed to be at large after recent attacks

 • Zulum said the threat from Boko Haram persisted due to the evolving nature of the insurgency and urged public cooperation

-The Governor of Borno State, Babagana Zulum, has warned residents of an संभावsible bomb attack, urging heightened vigilance in Maiduguri during the Eid period.
+The governor of Borno, Babagana Zulum, has warned residents of the state of a possible bomb attack and called for heightened vigilance in Maiduguri, the state capital, during the Eid period.

 Speaking in an interview, Zulum disclosed that security agencies are still tracking two suspected suiclde bombers believed to be at large following recent attacks in the state.

-Governor Babagana Zulum urges Maiduguri residents to stay vigilant against potential bomb threats during the festive period.
+Governor Babagana Zulum urges Maiduguri residents to stay vigilant against potential bomb threats during Eid Al Fitri period.

-Governor Babagana Zulum calls on Maiduguri residents to exercise caution amid potential bomb threats this festive season.
+Governor Babagana Zulum calls on Maiduguri residents to exercise caution amid potential bomb threats amid Eid Al Fitri celebration.
 Photo credit: @ProfZulum

 Source: Twitter